Iran confirms two missiles shot at Ukraine airliner | DW | 21.01.2020

 Flight PS752 crashed shortly after take-off from Tehran, en route to the Ukrainian capital of Kyiv.
 It was carrying 167 passengers and nine crew members from several countries, including 82 Iranians, 57 Canadians and 11 Ukrainians, according to officials.

-Tehran initially claimed the flight had experienced engine failure, before three days later admitting the plane was shot down, mistaken for a "hostile target" amid heightened tensions with the US.
+Tehran initially claimed the flight had experienced engine failure, before three days later admitting the plane was shot down.
+The flight was mistaken for a "hostile target" amid heightened tensions with the US after its military killed Iran's top general Qassem Soleimani.

+Iranian investigators reclaimed the flight's black boxes from the crash site.
+There has been confusion over whether Iranian authorities would send them to a country with the necessary technology to access vital data about the last moments of the flight.

 more to come...